-tures products for both the interior and storage areas of passenger vehicles also stands to benefit from sustainability trends.
+Our Automotive Solutions group, which manufactures products for both the interior and storage areas of passenger vehicles also stands to benefit from sustainability trends.
 Exco's Automotive Solutions segment typically makes products that are lighter in weight than competing products and electric vehicles generally have more cabin and storage space for which our products are well suited.
 Helping this growth, OEMs are increasingly looking to the sale of higher margin accessory products as a means to enhance their own profitability and Exco is an industry leader for many of these products.
+To these points, we grew our content per vehicle by 14% in F2023, which was well above our historical range of 5%-10% per annum.